Dr Andrew Futter

 - "Nuanced US deterrence: treating the symptoms of drivers of nuclear threats", RUSI Project on Nuclear Issues, (May 2012)

 - “Sensitive Rationalization or Overlooked Expansion?
 Obama’s New Missile Defence Plan for Europe”, BASIC Getting to Zero Papers, No13 (1st March 2010)

 - “Where now for Ballistic Missile Defence: Opportunities and Constraints for the Obama Administration”, World Defence Systems, 12:1 (2009), pp.119-122 (with David Dunn)

 I have also written widely for professional and trade publications, including The Conversation, World Politics Review, Argentia, and NKnews.org.

 Recent Research Activities

-- In September 2014, I gave a paper on nuclear weapons and information warfare at the University of Bristol, and in November I participated in the UK-China nuclear dialogue in Changsha, China where I spoke about emerging techno-miltiary challenges to nuclear strategy, and in December I gave remarks at the expert meeting on the future of European missile defence at the Geneva Centre for Security Policy, Switzerland.
+- In September 2014, I gave a paper on nuclear weapons and information warfare at the University of Bristol; in November I participated in the UK-China nuclear dialogue in Changsha, China where I spoke about emerging techno-miltiary challenges to nuclear strategy, and in December I gave remarks at the expert meeting on the future of European missile defence at the Geneva Centre for Security Policy, Switzerland.

 - In May 2014, I gave a paper on the future of the UK nuclear deterrent at the University of Birmingham, and participated in the Euro-Atlantic Security Initiative meeting in Vienna.